Ayodhya424/Gpay_new_Feature/README.md

 ## Google Pay Expense Analyzer (Flask App)
 This project is a Flask-based web application that simulates a Google Pay-like interface with a powerful expense analyzer.
-It helps users visualize their spending habits, categorize transactions automatically, and gain personalized financial insights powered by the Google Gemini API.
+It helps users visualize their spending habits, categorize transactions automatically, and gain personalized financial insights.

 Features
 Google Pay-like Interface: A clean and intuitive UI mimicking the Google Pay home screen.